Email or Text Us

-Conferences/Organizations: Apart from regular attendance and participation in ALA and ACRL conferences, including acting as co-chair of ACRL's 2011 Virtual Conference and of Contributed Papers for ACRL 2013, my most recent presentation was as part of a College Libraries Section panel on the future of reference services, at ALA Annual in 2012.
+Conferences/Organizations: In 2014, I joined the editorial board of portal: Libraries and the Academy.
+Apart from regular attendance and participation in ALA and ACRL conferences, including acting as co-chair of ACRL's 2011 Virtual Conference and of Contributed Papers for ACRL 2013, I was part of a College Libraries Section panel on the future of research services, at ALA Annual in 2012.
 Another recent talk was "From Instant Messaging to Outreach: the Development, Use and Effects of Virtual Reference in the College Library Environment" at the Libraries in the Digital Age conference in Croatia.
 I also served two recent terms on the editorial board of College and Research Libraries News.

 Publications: I've published articles and book chapters on reference work, the most recent being "An Exploration of the Hybrid Reference Service Model: Keeping What Works" co-authored with Marie Radford, in Reference Reborn, published by Libraries Unlimited in December 2010.

 Teaching: Along with many library instruction sessions each semester, I taught a Moral